e-gun/HipparchiaGoDBHelper/README.md

 # HipparchiaGoDBHelper

-This is a merge of the soon to be defunct `HipparchiaGoGrabberModule` and `HipparchiaGoVectorHelper`.
+This is a merge of three now defunct projects: `HipparchiaGoGrabberModule`,  `HipparchiaGoVectorHelper`, and `HipparchiaGoWebSocketApp`.

-The latter was too convergent with the former + needed to be able to grab directly for speed reasons.
+`HipparchiaGoVectorHelper` was too convergent with `HipparchiaGoGrabberModule` + it needed to be able to grab directly for speed reasons.
+After that it seemed like one might as well just use a single binary instead of a collection of them: so the websockets got folded in too.

 ```
 the GRABBER is supposed to be pointedly basic